jfrog/jfrog-cli-plugins/rt-cleanup/README.md

 from a given repository.

 **Note:**
-If you're -lanning to clean Docker repositories, this plugin may lead to unexpectedly partial or broken images.
+If you're planning to clean Docker repositories, this plugin may lead to unexpectedly partial or broken images.
 It is currently recommended to instead use the following Artifactory [cleanDockerImages](https://github.com/jfrog/artifactory-user-plugins/tree/master/cleanup/cleanDockerImages) user plugin for this purpose.

 ## Installation with JFrog CLI
 Installing the latest version: